Caitlin Clark leads Iowa back to Final Four, scoring 41 points in 94-87 win over defending champ LSU

 Iowa's lead ballooned to 65-52 before LSU scored six straight points.
 The Tigers trailed 69-58 heading into the fourth quarter before scoring the first five points to get within 69-63.

 But they got no closer as Clark wouldn’t let the Hawkeyes lose.
-Her ninth 3-pointer, which tied the NCAA record for most in a tournament game, made it 80-69 with 5:05 left.
+Her ninth 3-pointer, which tied the March Madness single-game record, made it 80-69 with 5:05 left.
 She pumped her chest as she ran back down the court and yelled to the adoring crowd.

-Clark has already declared for this year's WNBA draft.
-Reese, too, will have a decision to make about whether to turn pro or come back with one more season.
+“I got hyped for a second,” Clark said.
+“When you are playing a team like LSU, they are never out of the game.
+No matter what the time or score is.
+Do not start celebrating or get too emotional.
+They are going to fight until the end.”

-Iowa led 17-9 before LSU coach Kim Mulkey called a timeout.
+Iowa led 17-9 before Mulkey called timeout.
 That seemed to settle her team down as the Tigers outscored the Hawkeyes 22-9 the rest of the quarter behind Reese, who finished the opening 10 minutes with 10 points, five rebounds and three assists to go along with two steals.

 The Tigers got a scare in the second quarter when Reese went down trying to block Clark’s shot.
-She went down on the baseline and hopped off the court.
-The trainers looked at her right ankle and she rode a stationary bike for a few minutes before returning to the game.
+She rolled her right ankle on a TV camera on the baseline and hopped off the court.
+The trainers looked at it and she rode a stationary bike for a few minutes before returning to the game.
 Reese was a little slower getting up the court but otherwise appeared unaffected.

 Johnson made an acrobatic shot just before the halftime buzzer to tie the game.
 Clark had 19 points in the first half.